-The performance-based incentive compensation amount payable to each NEO may exceed the respective target % of base salary indicated above when results exceed corporate, divisional and individual objectives and may be below the respective target % of base salary indicated above when the corporate, divisional and individual objectives are not achieved.
+The performance-based incentive compensation amount payable to each NEO may exceed the respective target percentage of base salary indicated above when results exceed corporate, divisional and individual objectives and may be below the respective target percentage of base salary indicated above when the corporate, divisional and individual objectives are not achieved.
 The component weightings outlined above have been unchanged since 2011.

-The performance objectives of the Corporation for 2018 were as follows:
+The performance objectives of the Corporation for 2019 were as follows:

-Corporate Key Performance Indicators Measure Target Weight (%) Consolidated Net Income (\$M) Net Income after net movements in regulatory balances per the Corporation's Consolidated Financial Statements. \$148.0 40% 1-Year Distribution System Plan Investment (\$M) (1) TH Board approved cumulative regulated capital investments (not necessarily in service) as defined in the Distribution System Plan for the current year. \$435.0 5% 5-Year CIR Distribution System Plan Investment (\$M) (1) TH Board approved cumulative regulated capital investments (not necessarily in service) as defined in the Distribution System Plan for the five year rate period. \$1,942.6 5% System Average Interruption Duration Index (SAIDI) (in minutes) (Defective equipment only) Measure of the annual system average interruption duration per customer served, not including Major Event Days.
-29.00 10% System Average Interruption Frequency Index (SAIFI) (number of interruptions) (Defective equipment only) Measure of the frequency of service interruptions per customer served, not including Major Event Days.
-0.54 10% First Contact Resolution Percentage of telephone and email enquiries resolved in one contact, within a 21 day time period 86% 5% Bill Accuracy The percentage of issued bills that are considered accurate or inaccurate as defined by the Ontario Energy Board.
-98.8% 5% New Services Connected On Time Percentage of connections for new low-voltage (<750 volts) service requests completed within five business days from the day on which all applicable service conditions are satisfied, or at such later date as agreed to by the customer 96.5% 5% Employee Engagement Average number of engagement sessions attended per employee per year 6.0 5% Safety - Total Recordable Injury Frequency (TRIF) Number of recordable injuries x 200,000 / exposure hours.
-1.45 10%
+Corporate Key Performance Measure Target Weight (%) Indicators Consolidated Net Income (\$M) Net Income after net movements in regulatory balances per the Corporation's Consolidated Financial Statements. \$160.6 40% 5-Year CIR Distribution System Plan Investment (\$M) (1) Board approved cumulative regulated capital investments (not necessarily in service) as defined in the Distribution System Plan for the five year rate period. \$2356 10% System Average Interruption Duration Index (SAIDI) (in minutes) (Defective equipment only) Measure of the annual system average interruption duration per customer served, not including MED.
+27.71 10% System Average Interruption Frequency Index (SAIFI) (number of interruptions) (Defective equipment only) Measure of the frequency of service interruptions per customer served, not including MED.
+0.52 10% First Contact Resolution Percentage of telephone and email enquiries resolved in one contact, within a 21-day time period 86% 5% Bill Accuracy The percentage of issued bills that are considered accurate or inaccurate as defined by the Ontario Energy Board.
+99.0% 5% New Services Connected On Time Percentage of connections for new low-voltage (<750 volts) service requests completed within five business days from the day on which all applicable service conditions are satisfied, or at such later date as agreed to by the customer 97.7% 5% Employee Engagement Average number of engagement sessions attended per employee per year 6.5 5% Safety - Total Recordable Injury Frequency (TRIF) Number of recordable injuries x 200,000 / exposure hours.
+1.40 10%